6 cities to fall in love with

 The Old Quebec region of the city is rightfully considered home to some of the most stunning colonial architecture in the world, with its narrow cobbled streets lined with distinctly European stone buildings drawing visitors from around the world.

 Site of the famous Chateau Frontenac Hotel and Citadelle de Quebec, couples won’t find any shortage of architectural marvels.
 The ‘Carnival de Quebec’ is an annual winter festival running from January 29 to February 14 in 2016, and is one of the largest winter festivals in the world.
 Highlights include parades through the city, a masquerade ball and outdoor sports events.

 During the winter, temperatures in Quebec sink as low as -10 degrees Celsius so be sure to check weather reports before you go so you can bring the proper clothing.

 Putting in the effort to brush up on your high school French will ensure you avoid potential hiccups during your stay in Quebec City.
-Our Foreign Language Survival Guide will help you navigate language barriers like a pro.

 6. New Orleans, USA